[TOC]

 - DPO vs PPO: User

-expressed that there may not be a consensus, but mentioned that DPO models perform well and top various benchmarks.
+@swyxioasked if there was a consensus about DPO being comparable or better than PPO.@_jp1_expressed that there may not be a consensus, but mentioned that DPO models perform well and top various benchmarks.
 They compared this with PPO models, which according to them, were never competitive.
 However, they also highlighted the performance of other approaches like OpenChat.

 ā· #docs (1 messages):